Ghua8088/GDnet/README.md

 * ✅ Custom `TextManager` for text preprocessing and vectorization
 * ✅ Training with progress tracking and confusion matrix reporting
 * ✅ Built-in model save/load system with GPU-safe pickling
+* ✅ install directly using pip install gdnet
 ---

 ## 📦 Installation
-you can place the folder in your project and import it like this:
+you can clone the repo folder in your project and import it like this:

 ```python
 from gdnet.layers import DenseLayer, Conv2DLayer, MaxPool2D, Flatten, Dropout